Statement of Ethics

 The APRA Ethics Committee embarked on a project in 2014 to create guidelines to assist prospect research and development professionals in writing a statement of ethics and confidentiality for their own organization.
 The goal was to create a usable tool that translated APRA's view of prospect development ethics into practical use.

 These guidelines are designed to help each organization develop a tailored system that will ensure the confidentiality and security of information and materials involved in the work of development professionals and the organization/s for which we work.
-Read APRA's full Ethics Guidelines here.
+Read APRA's guidelines for creating your own confidentiatlity statement here.

 Code of Ethics